Skip to main content

 In Summary

 The upshot is that this is an area where the government needs to consider whether the policy is regressive; rewarding entirely the wrong behaviour and actually disincentives saving for retirement.
-There also needs to be a very clear clear eyed review of how the family home is treated for pension purposes - the fact that is not assessable leads to enormous imbalances in the social security system which are only logical if viewed through a "political' lens.
+There also needs to be a very clear eyed review of how the family home is treated for pension purposes - the fact that is not assessable leads to enormous imbalances in the social security system which are only logical if viewed through a "political" lens and inequitable from an inter-generational standpoint.

 A better approach may be to include some part of the value of the family home above a certain level of value in pension assessments, requiring individuals to convert equity into income, rather than in some situations continuing to draw a full age pension while living in homes worth millions of dollars and then passing the value, tax-free, to family as inheritances.
 This would address some longstanding inequities and reduce or remove the incentive for individuals to further invest in the family home and perhaps fund a fairer and more effective approach to pension eligibility.